kdngiorgos/GameDev/GodotEngine/HellBell.md

 These challenges are internal fights - demons, in order in which they appear and at what age they are first starting to become a real illness.
 Body Dysmorphia-35, Schizophrenia-30 , Addiction-25, Anxiety-20 and finally Grief/Rage-14

-The game progresses in opposite order of the actual events.
-We start at the end (age 40) and end at the start (age 14), like remembering her past slowly following her footsteps backwards.
-So we as the viewer get to unwind the story and understand her.

 -------------------------------------------------------------------------